 What fascinates me the most about the east coast is how small the size of the states are compared to the west.
-While it takes more than 10-hours to drive the length of California, you can cross from state to state in the matter of an hour on the east coast.
-Which makes traveling to the east coast on your days off, the perfect place for an eight day vacation.
+While it takes more than 10-hours to drive the length of California, you can cross from state to state in a matter of an hour on the east coast.
+Which makes traveling to the east coast on your days off, the perfect place for an eight-day vacation.

-An Eight Day Vacation on the East Coast – Boston, Provincetown, Newport
+An 8 Day Vacation on the East Coast – Boston, Provincetown, Newport

 WEDNESDAY – Depart from Home, Arrival into Boston, MA

 Leave Wednesday for an expected arrival into Boston Wednesday.
 I prefer to use Kayak when searching for flights.